Crisis prevention

-Securing critical infrastructure with emergency power supply solutions will become more important than ever in the future due to geopolitical voltages and new legal requirements such as NIS2 and CER Directive.
-According to these current regulations, a back-up power supply of at least 72 hours should be guaranteed for crisis management.
-Choosing the right technology in the event of a blackout is absolutely crucial.
-Factors such as maintenance intensity and fuel availability and the associated costs must be given particular consideration in view of the useful life of such systems, which is often 20-30 years.
-The current transition away from fossil fuels now offers the opportunity to switch to fail-safe, maintenance-free and climate-friendly power generation.
+Securing critical infrastructure with reliable emergency power supply solutions is becoming increasingly important due to geopolitical tensions and new regulatory requirements such as the NIS2 Directive and the CER Directive.
+These regulations require that backup power supply for at least 72 hours must be ensured for crisis management.
+Choosing the right technology in the event of a blackout is crucial.
+Factors such as maintenance requirements, fuel availability, and associated costs must be carefully considered, particularly given the typical system lifespan of 20–30 years.
+The ongoing transition away from fossil fuels also presents an opportunity to adopt fail-safe, low-maintenance, and environmentally friendly power generation solutions.

 In the event of a blackout, a reliable power supply is essential for civil protection, especially for radio and telecommunications masts, data centres, substations and water supply infrastructures.
 EFOY Hydrogen Fuel Cell Solutions and EFOY Pro Direct Methanol Fuel Cells are also used to supply power in the event of major emergencies.
-For example, for emergency equipment and as an on-board power supply for the vehicles of emergency and blue light organisations or to supply stationary telecommunications infrastructure.
+For example, for emergency equipment and as an on-board power supply for emergency service vehicles or to supply stationary telecommunications infrastructure.

 By loading this YouTube Video you agree to the terms of services and privacy policy of Google.

-Climate-neutral, uninterruptible, flexible – EFOY Hydrogen Energy Solutions with hydrogen fuel cells make the difference and are an indispensable energy source in disaster control up to 50 kW for stationary or mobile use.
+Climate-neutral, reliable, flexible – EFOY Hydrogen Energy Solutions make the difference.
+With hydrogen fuel cells, they provide an indispensable power source for disaster response applications up to 50 kW, both stationary and mobile.

 EFOY Pro Fuel Cells are the ideal power generators for a variety of stationary and mobile applications in the power range up to 3 kW and reliably generate power for weeks and months without user intervention.